docker/extensions-sdk/docs/dev/api/reference/interfaces/Docker.md

 ▸ **listContainers**(`options?`): `Promise`<`unknown`\>

-Get the list of containers
+Get the list of running containers (same as `docker ps`).

+By default this will not list stopped containers.
+You can use the option `{"all": true}` to list all the running and stopped containers.

 ```typescript
 const containers = await window.ddClient.docker.listContainers();